DougBurke/chandraobs/notes/display.md

 (provide nice top-level views), but is there a place for some form of faceted browser?

+ - now that I list exposure time for each constellation at /search/constellation/, I wonder if it would make sense to create a sky map color-coded by exposure time.

  - map Chandra proposal abstracts to the Unified Astronomy Thesaurus, so that can use this as a selector, as is currently done with SIMBAD types and proposal categories.